 She was too preoccupied to even be excited about becoming Head Girl this year, something she had always wanted, but now it was starting to feel like another burden.
 McGonagall must have felt it was her duty as the new Headmistress to lighten Hermione's spirit.
 It didn't help.
 This was something Dumbledore would have understood, but he was long gone, murdered by Snape at the end of last term.
-At least she and the Head Boy received the privilege of private dorms this quarter, so she could focus on the mystery of the silver eyed boy.
+At least she and the Head Boy received the privilege of private dorms this quarter.
+Time away from everyone could give her the focus she needed to hone in on the mystery of the silver eyed savior.

 Not feeling very festive or hungry, Hermione decided to retire early to her new dorms.
 It'd give her a chance to check the place out before the Head Boy arrived.
 She quietly exited the Great Hall, feeling the eyes of every student watching her go.
 They must have read the prophet who covered the story of her parent's deaths, and the silver eyed savior all summer long.
 When she was no longer in view of the students, Hermione pulled out her Head letter and the map accompanying it out of her robe and searched for her portrait.

 She found it on the sixth floor, at the end of an unused corridor.
 She walked the unlit path until she reached the moving portrait of a Lion resting beneath a tree, with a snake coiled around the branches.
 Hermione looked over her letter and recited the password.

 The Lion roared and the snake hissed, as the portrait swung back and she stepped into her new home.